-Washington drivers who have been cited for a moving violation are able to attend traffic school in order to have the charge dismissed.
+Washington drivers who have been cited for a moving violation can attend traffic school to have the charge dismissed.
 In some cases, traffic school may be ordered by the court as well.

 Drivers who select a traffic school deferred finding or diversion and complete the course will not have the charge added to their driving record.
 This can help save on insurance, as insurance companies typically raise rates on drivers who have a moving violation on their record.

 Washington Defensive Driving Course Eligibility